 - Prepare your turkey following the steps above.

-- Place a metal (uncoated) wire rack inside a large roasting pan or baking sheet to raise the spatchcocked bird up off of the tray.
-This allows the juices to drip down but the turkey doesn’t sit in it and get soggy.
+- Place a metal (uncoated) wire rack inside a large roasting pan or baking sheet to raise the spatchcocked bird off the tray.
+This allows the juices to drip down, but the turkey doesn’t sit in it and get soggy.

 - Roast the meat in a preheated oven for 8-10 minutes per pound.

 - Insert a meat thermometer into the thickest part of the breast.
-The turkey is done when the internal temperature has reached 165°F (71°C).
+The turkey is done when its internal temperature reaches 165°F (71°C).

 Expert Tips